Improving governance outcomes through AI documentation: Bridging theory and practice: Results

-Lastly, documentation could facilitate both internal and external audits \cite{brajovic2023model, crisan2022interactive, hupont2022documenting, miceli2021documenting}.
+Lastly, documentation could facilitate both internal and external audits \cite{brajovic2023model, crisan2022interactive, hupont2022documenting, miceli2021documenting, ahlawat2024minimum}.
 Audits may focus on the components of AI systems, the overall application, or the processes used in development \cite{mokander2023auditing}.
 Documentation could help organizations demonstrate that their claims—such as providing equitable system performance across different demographic groups—are backed by evidence.
-In these cases, documentation could guide auditors in selecting appropriate methods based on the auditor's objectives and the available data.
-When audits examine the robustness of an organization's governance, documentation becomes even more critical \cite{clavell2024checklist}.
+In these cases, documentation could guide auditors in selecting appropriate methods based on the auditor's objectives and the available data \cite{ahlawat2024minimum}.
+When audits examine the robustness of an organization's governance, documentation becomes even more critical since such information cannot be produced by analyzing the system itself \cite{clavell2024checklist}.
 Without comprehensive documentation, organizations may struggle to demonstrate the integrity and consistency of their processes.